πŸ—³οΈ VOTE DAY IS TUESDAY JUNE 23 β€” GET OUT AND VOTE!

 03

-If gaming eventually passes, revenues must be directed to tribal services for members — healthcare, education, housing, infrastructure and elder care — not to outsiders, insiders or a Wyoming shell company.
+If gaming eventually passes, revenues must go to tribal services - healthcare, education, housing, infrastructure and elder care - not to outsiders, insiders or Wyoming shell companies.

 Vote NO. Demand Better!!